Devography/devography-client/README.md

 #devOgraphy
-Image of App
+![]Home_Mobile.jpeg

 #Project Description
-Cook Assistant is a working, interactive, React application that recieved data from Edamam, the third-party API.
+devOgraphy is a working, interactive, full-stack application that receives data from .
 The app allows users to find a recipe that fits their dietary needs and search for any key ingredient that the user wants in the recipe.
 Click on the link below and start cooking!

 Link To Site: https://devography.netlify.app/